JanJericevic/MiRco_robot/README.md

 ```

 ## Working with Docker:
 The `mir_robot` package and in turn `mir_driver` use the external computer roscore to control the MiR100 robot.
 With the OS wide ROS install you can only simultaneously use either the external computer roscore for controlling the robot or connect to the internal MiR100 computer roscore for monitoring.
-Using docker containers you can do both.
+Docker containers allow you flexibility in your setup:
+- use your computer to control the robot and a Docker image to connect to the robot roscore for monitoring and vice versa
+- use Docker containers for both controlling and monitoring the robot
+- no need for OS wide ROS install & possibility of switching between ROS versions

 ### Install Docker engine
 Full install instructions are available at Dockers [official website](https://docs.docker.com/engine/install/ubuntu/).